Hi, my name is Clara Muriel, and I’m pleased to welcome you to Very Special Tales.

 A more personal story

 At the beginning of 2017, we left Spain and moved to New Zealand.
-With a mixture of positive expectations, apprehension and sadness, we began our new adventure.
+We began our new adventure with a mixture of positive expectations, apprehension, and sadness.

-When I look back at the past year and take stock, I see many good things have happened.
-A highlight is Victor has started to communicate in English.
-A great feat for a child with an intellectual disability.
+When I look back and take stock, I see many good things have happened.
+Both kids are well settled now.
+And, they can communicate in English! (an especially remarkable feat for our son, who also has an intellectual disability.)

-But in spite of the good things, it has been a year of extreme hardness, a real emotional earthquake for a child accustomed to his orderly life and his routines.
+But despite the good things, it was a time of extreme hardness, a real emotional earthquake for kids accustomed to their orderly lives and routines.

 How I came up with the idea for this blog

-In the midst of all the difficulties, we discovered an activity that has given us many pleasant moments and that has allowed us to turn “bad thoughts” (the monsters that annoy him) into an imaginative activity full of fun.
+Amid of all the difficulties, we discovered an activity that has given us many pleasant moments and allowed us to turn “bad thoughts” (the monsters that annoy our son) into an imaginative activity full of fun.